tjdodwell/probabilistic_peridynamics/README.md

 Features
 --------
-- Easy to use, get started with the latest documentation at [peripy.readthedocs.org](https://peripy.readthedocs.org)
+- Easy to use.
+Get started with the latest documentation at [peripy.readthedocs.org](https://peripy.readthedocs.org)
 - 2-5x faster than exisiting OpenCL solvers
-- 'Outer-loop' applications including uncertainty quantification, optimisation and feature recognition are made possible.
+- 'Outer-loop' applications including uncertainty quantification, optimisation and feature recognition are made possible
 - Support for both regular and irregular mesh files.
-See [meshio](https://github.com/nschloe/meshio) for the full list of mesh formats.
+See [meshio](https://github.com/nschloe/meshio) for the full list of mesh formats
 - Support for composite and interface material models
 - Support for arbritrary n-linear 'microelastic' damage models
 - Simulates force or displacement controlled boundary conditions and initial conditions
 - Arbritrary subsets of particles are easily measured for their displacements, damages etc.
 - Output files can be viewed in [Paraview](https://www.paraview.org/)
-- 'Partial volume correction' algorithms, 'surface correction' algorithms and 'micromodulus functions' are included and the code is easily extendable to define your own.
+- Various 'partial volume correction' algorithms, 'surface correction' algorithms and 'micromodulus functions' are included.
+The code is easily extended to define your own
-- Velocity-Verlet, Euler and Euler-Cromer integrators are included and the code is easily extendable to define your own higher order, adaptive integrators.
+- Velocity-Verlet, Euler and Euler-Cromer integrators are included and the code is easily extended to define your own higher order and/or adaptive integrators

 Get started (preferred)